vikasakankshasharma-jpg/team4job/README.md

 6.  **Dual-Confirmation Completion & Payout:**
     *   **Installer Submission:** The installer uploads "Proof of Work" (photos/videos) through the platform and submits the job for review, changing the status to `Pending Confirmation`.
     *   **Job Giver Approval:** The Job Giver receives a notification, reviews the proof, and must explicitly click "Approve & Release Payment."
     *   **Automated Payout:** The Job Giver's approval is the final trigger.
-It changes the job status to "Completed" and initiates an API call to Cashfree's Payouts product, which automatically splits the payment from the settlement account: the installer receives their earnings, and the platform receives its commission.
+It changes the job status to "Completed" and initiates an API call to Cashfree's Payouts product.
+    *   **Auto-Settle Protection:** To protect installers from "ghosting," if a Job Giver fails to approve submitted work within **5 days**, the system automatically releases the funds to the installer.

 7.  **Feedback & Invoicing:**
     *   The Job Giver can rate the installer and leave a review, which impacts the installer's reputation points.